-While Shashoua expected the participation of major companies from around the world, he did not expect the immediately favorable response Musexpo has received, and he has been particularly happy about the appeal the show has had for the middlerange firms that can especially use this kind of international Indeed.
+While Shashoua expected the participation of major companies from around the world, he did not expect the immediately favorable response Musexpo has received, and he has been particularly happy about the appeal the show has had for the middlerange firms that can especially (Continued from page 3)

+use this kind of international Indeed.
 Shashoua exposure. points out that many American record executives will be meeting collectively for the first time at Musexpo.
-Also, representation of the U.S.S.R. copyright, import/export and publishing organizations opens a new ten percent world market share Musexpo.
+Also, representation of the U.S.S.R. copyright, im-port/export and publishing organizations opens a new ten percent world market share to Musexpo.